-The Center for Public Interest Communications, the first of its kind in the nation, is designed to study, test and apply the science of strategic communication for social change.
+The Center for Public Interest Communications, the first of its kind in the nation, is designed to study, test and apply the science of strategic communication for change.

 In support of evidence-based communication, the Center provides training to government agencies, universities, foundations, public interest communications agencies and nonprofits.

 The Center is an educational business activity and auxiliary of the University of Florida.
-As such, all operating costs for the Center and its faculty and staff personnel are raised through partnerships, service agreements, grants and gifts.
-We receive no funding from the University of Florida, our home college or the State of Florida, unless one of those parties engages us via a service agreement.
+As such, all operating costs for the Center and its personnel are raised through partnerships, service agreements, grants and gifts.

 How we select partners and projects